 Since the release of the Wireless Power Consortium (WPC) specification in late 2010, implementations of Qi-compliant wireless power technology have ranged from the mobile and consumer handheld market to industrial and medical.

 The market demand for the convenience and safety of standards-compliant wireless power systems continues to grow rapidly.
 With the right products and tools to help our customers quickly bring new products to market, TI is actively making wireless power a reality.
+As demand increases, other industry groups have formed to promote their technologies and vision for implementing wireless power.
+As a technology innovator, TI is committed to providing customers products to implement wireless charging in their devices and is an active member of the WPC, Power Matters Alliance (PMA) and the Alliance for Wireless Power (A4WP).

 Differentiate your designs with the right wireless power solutions.
 TI delivers the industry's broadest portfolio of wireless power products, technologies, and solutions.
 Paired with resources that make development fast and easy, TI's wireless power solutions simplify design and speed time-to-market.